 Manage an online business

-A real online entrepreneur manages its team, pitches and makes sales entirely from their laptop or smart phone.
-There are many great communication tools like Slack, Skype, Trello and more to stay connected and organised.
+A real online entrepreneur must be able to manage all aspects of operating a business entirely from their laptop or smart phone — whether it be hiring and managing a team, marketing, lead generation, pitching and making sales.
+Help abounds.
+There are online job sites, free payroll software, and many great communication tools like Slack, Skype, Trello and more to stay connected and organized.

 Choose your travel itinerary